 Congrats, senior!
-You’ve worked hard and are so close to graduating high school.
+You’ve worked hard and are so close to graduating high school…but you may still need to study for the ACT senior year.
 This year, including the summer prior to the start of the year, is for ensuring you have the ACT score you need, visiting colleges, applying to colleges, and getting into (at least one) college.

 Review Yourself as an Applicant

 The summer before senior year, you want to review how you look on paper as a college applicant.
 In other words, your GPA, course rigor, and ACT scores create a general profile of you as an applicant.
-If you are unhappy with your ACT scores, then you should complete a prep course like The Olive Book, complete one or two practice tests and schedule your next ACT test date.
+If you are unhappy with your ACT scores, then you should take some time to study for the ACT senior year by completing a prep course like Olive Book, completing one or two practice tests and scheduling your next ACT test date.
 Keep the application due dates in mind when deciding on the ACT test date.
 You need to allow time for the school to receive your scores, not just time for you to take the test.

 Start Your College Applications